 Which pie can I make with this crust?

 You can make any sweet or savory pie using this vegan pie crust.
-It is a delicious vegan dessert pie crust for a crispy vegan apple pie crust recipe for example or a vegan pecan pie.
+It is a delicious vegan dessert pie crust for a crispy vegan apple pie crust recipe, such as a vegan pecan pie.

 Is it a flaky pie crust?